 And so on.
-The list is much longer but you get the idea.
-To help you find your way, I am going to share all the learnings I wish I knew about when I started this long journey.
+I could go on but you get the idea.
+To help you find your way, I am going to share what I wish I knew about when I got started.

 What instrument attracts your ear the most?

 There is a large number of compositions for a single instrument out there; These compositions are a good start entry point.
 By definition, there is not that much going on.